Conscription: Cyprus

 Military service in Cyprus has a deep rooted history entangled with the Cyprus problem.
-Military service in the Cypriot National Guard is mandatory for all male citizens of the Republic of Cyprus, as well as any male non-citizens born of a parent of Greek Cypriot descent, lasting from the January 1 of the year in which they turn 18 years of age to December 31, of the year in which they turn 50.
-(Efthymiou, 2016).
+Military service in the Cypriot National Guard is mandatory for all male citizens of the Republic of Cyprus, as well as any male non-citizens born of a parent of Greek Cypriot descent, lasting from the 1 January of the year in which they turn 18 years of age to 31 December, of the year in which they turn 50.
 All male residents of Cyprus who are of military age (16 and over) are required to obtain an exit visa from the Ministry of Defense.
 Currently, military conscription in Cyprus lasts up to 14 months.

 Denmark

 Conscription is known in Denmark since the Viking Age, where one man out of every 10 had to serve the king.
 Frederick IV of Denmark changed the law in 1710 to every 4th man.
 The men were chosen by the landowner and it was seen as a penalty.

 Since 12 February 1849, every physically fit man must do military service.
 According to §81 in the Constitution of Denmark, which was promulgated in 1849: Every male person able to carry arms shall be liable with his person to contribute to the defence of his country under such rules as are laid down by Statute. — Constitution of DenmarkThe legislation about compulsory military service is articulated in the Danish Law of Conscription.
 National service takes 4–12 months.
 It is possible to postpone the duty when one is still in full-time education.
 Every male turning 18 will be drafted to the 'Day of Defence', where they will be introduced to the Danish military and their health will be tested.
 Physically unfit persons are not required to do military service.
 It is only compulsory for men, while women are free to choose to join the Danish army.
 Almost all of the men have been volunteers in recent years, 96.9% of the total number of recruits having been volunteers in the 2015 draft.

 After lottery, one can become a conscientious objector.
 Total objection (refusal from alternative civilian service) results in up to 4 months jailtime according to the law.
 However, in 2014 a Danish man, who signed up for the service and objected later, got only 14 days of home arrest.
-In many countries the act of desertion (objection after signing up) is punished harder than objecting the compulsory service.